How is the average position calculated?

 How is search volume defined?

 Search volume is defined as average monthly searches for a particular keyword on Google.
 One is global search volume (the total number of all searches globally) and local, based on the keyword location you're tracking.

 A certain keyword's click potential is calculated by the number of local searches for this keyword (local search volume) multiplied by an average CTR for that keyword ranking on Google.
 It is a good indicator of how many clicks you should be getting when ranking on the first page of SERP.

 How is the search visibility index calculated?

-Search visibility index is a metric representing the percentage (values between 0 and 100) of potential conversion traffic a given keyword (or set of keywords) has based on their ranking.
-Rank #1 is considered 100%, the rest of the ranks ratios being proportional to their average CTR values.
+The search visibility index is a metric representing the percentage (values between 0 and 100) of potential conversion traffic a given keyword (or set of keywords) has based on its ranking.
+Based on each ranking, the CTR value is applied.

 CTR rates that we use for calculating click potential and search visibility (as of Dec 14th, 2018):

 There are other factors involved that will affect your search visibility score:

 Other rankings in SERP, such as feature snippets, map rankings, etc.